 - Discuss how you will part.
 Make it a ritual.
 If you have children, that ritual will help them to manage the goodbye as well.

-- Discuss your sexual relationship and expectations in terms of both of your behaviour whilst you're apart (see further down)
+- Discuss your physical relationship and expectations in terms of both of your behaviour whilst you’re apart (see further down).